thinkcompany/think_dev-standards/development-standards/quality-assurance/quality-assurance.md

 [ ] **Remove unused assets and scripts from the project**

 There are certain files that will never be in a repository.
-Rendered/compiled files, user generated content, and extremely large images and videos are a couple examples.
+Rendered/compiled files, user generated content, and extremely large images and videos are some examples.

 [ ] **Verify all dependencies are included, and unused dependencies are removed**